Local Order Average-Atom Interatomic Potentials: Introduction

-While the AA approach provides an excellent model for the ideal case of random alloys, in practice all materials exhibit some level of ``local ordering'' (LO) (also called ``short-range order''), i.e.\ a preferential arrangement making certain species combinations at certain distances more or less favorable than the ideal random case.
-Bragg and Williams \cite{bragg:williams:1934} first began noticing the effects of temperature on atomic arrangements in the 1930s.
-Since then, it has become clear that LO exists in alloys, and that it can have important effects on a material's strength, hardness, ductility, and defect evolution \cite{mcmanus:1965, zhang:zhao:2020, chen:aitken:2021, zhao:2021}.
-In particular for HEAs, LO can dramatically change material properties.
-Understanding LO in HEAs and other alloys is important for predicting their response under high-temperature, high-stress applications.
+While the AA approach provides an excellent model for the ideal case of random alloys, in practice all materials exhibit some level of ``local ordering'' (LO) (also called ``short-range order''), i.e.\ a preferential arrangement making certain species combinations at certain distances more or less favorable than the ideal random case \cite{Sheriff2024-jk, Islam2025}.
+Bragg and Williams \cite{bragg:williams:1934} first noticed the effects of temperature on atomic arrangements in the 1930s.
+Since then, it has become clear that LO exists in alloys, and that it can have important effects on material properties \cite{mcmanus:1965}.
+For example, in the brittle-to-ductile transition, specific LO arrangements of atoms can directly result in increased stiffness while maintaining ductility \cite{Wang2023-qy}.
+Liquid alloys are another example where LO becomes important.
+During the cooling process of an alloy, chemical short-range order plays a critical role in both the nucleation mechanism and the specific phases and microstructures formed \cite{Ruppersberg1975, Liang2020-ql, Greer2016, Simonet1998-rm}.
+More generally, ordering in liquid alloys affects the electrical, thermodynamic, and structural properties \cite{Saboungi1990}.
+LO is also very important for HEAs, as it can dramatically change a material's strength, hardness, ductility, and defect evolution \cite{zhang:zhao:2020, chen:aitken:2021, zhao:2021}.
+Understanding LO in HEAs and other alloys is therefore important for predicting their response to changes in stress and temperature for real-world applications.